mgrep with Founding Engineer Rui Huang

 The future is multimodal.
 As agents handle more data types, their tools must keep up.
 Native search across code, PDFs, and images is a significant advantage.

 No matter how advanced agents become, their performance is constrained by tool quality.
-Search is fundamental, and it shouldn't be the bottleneck.
+Search shouldn't be the bottleneck.

 Q&A Highlights